bibekaryal86/shared-service/README.md

 This will be published to Maven Central Repository after which it can be used as dependency in any project.

 GitHub Repository: https://github.com/bibekaryal86/shared-service

+Follow these steps (to be simplified/automated later) to generate the files required to publish to Maven Central
+* ./gradlew clean
+* ./gradlew jar
+* ./gradlew sourcesJar
+* ./gradlew javadocJar
+* ./gradlew signArchives